The VIX: My Biggest Moneymaker in More Than 20 Years of Trading

 It’s true the other way too.
 If the S&P is falling, you’d expect the VIX to rise.
 But sometimes, the VIX falls along with the S&P – and that typically signals that the market is at a bottom, about to rise back up – which is a great buying opportunity in the broader market.

-Throughout history, the VIX has ranged from a low of 9.14 to a high of 82.69.
-To see just how reliable it is at predicting fear in the market, check out how it’s moved over the past 30 years – including through two recessions and recoveries…
+Between 1990 and 2020, the VIX has ranged from a low of 9.14 to a high of 82.69.
+To see just how reliable it is at predicting fear in the market, check out how it’s moved during those decades – including through two recessions and recoveries…

 Long-term investors prefer volatility on the lower end.
 But we’re traders – and typically, volatility presents the opportunity to make money.

-That’s why over the course of my 20-year trading career, I’ve created a proprietary system that shows me exactly where the VIX – and therefore, the broader stock market – is headed.
+That’s why over the course of my more than 20-year trading career, I’ve created a proprietary system that shows me exactly where the VIX – and therefore, the broader stock market – is headed.